-There are 2 network bundles of nerves that run along either side of the prostate and these are responsible for controlling erections.
+There are 2 network bundles of nerves that run along either side of the prostate which are responsible for controlling erections.

 Sometimes it is possible, during surgery, to preserve the nerves on one or both sides, even if the nerves are protected on both sides, it can take up to 12 to 18 months for the nerves to regenerate and recover.
 During this time your erections may return gradually.
-There are treatments available which may help to restore erections; these can be discussed with your consultant or specialist nurse/nurse practitioner.
+There are treatments available which may help to restore erections; these can be discussed with your consultant or your Uro-oncology Specialist Nurse/nurse practitioner.